AIDocPrivy

 Context understanding: OCR treats all text equally.
 AI extraction understands labels, groups related information, and distinguishes between different types of data.

-Format flexibility: OCR outputs need manual post-processing to be useful.
+Format flexibility: OCR outputs need manual post-processing to be useful for structured workflows.
 AI extraction outputs are ready for import into spreadsheets or databases.

 Document type awareness: OCR does not know if it is reading an invoice, a contract, or a recipe.
 AI extraction identifies the document type and adjusts its extraction strategy accordingly.